Best Medicare Advantage Plans in California (2026)

 Best Medicare Advantage Companies in California

 We analyzed the best Medicare Advantage plans in California based on CMS star ratings, premiums, maximum out-of-pocket (MOOP) costs and coverage features.
-SCAN Health Plan provides the best HMO options in the state, featuring an average monthly premium of $6 and an average maximum out-of-pocket limit of $1,615.
-Alignment Health Plan leads the state for HMO-POS and PPO plans with competitive pricing and comprehensive benefits.
-Both of these top-rated providers maintain solid 4.0 CMS star ratings, balancing affordability with quality care.
+SCAN Health Plan offers the best HMO options in the state with a $6 average monthly premium and a $1,615 average maximum out-of-pocket limit.
+Alignment Health Plan leads the state for HMO-POS and PPO plans with competitive pricing and broad benefits.
+Both providers maintain 4 CMS star ratings.

 HMOSCAN Health Plan4.00$6$1,615SCAN Select (HMO)